The Ruby Ranch is my home in Texas, (see The Ruby Ranch page)

 I also have cousins living in New Zealand and Australia, who I communicate with, however, I have never met them.

-I was privileged to visit Israel last fall (2013) and even more so to have been baptized in the Jordan River.
+I was privileged to visit Israel in 2013 and even more so to have been baptized in the Jordan River.
 Wonderful experience.